L3cr0f/pma_course/Labs/Lab_14.md

 After that it return to _connect_to_cnc_1_, which executes this process again and again.

+**5. What kind of information is communicated in the malware’s initial beacon?**

+To understand what the malware communicates, we need to continue analyzing the sample, since at this moment we only know it takes the data from the created pipe.

 So now, let's take a look to what the malware does after create the first thread.

 ![_IDA Pro_ _CreateThread_ 2](../Pictures/Lab_14/lab_14-02_3_ida_pro_18.png)